Chris Sale: College career

 Sale played college baseball for the Florida Gulf Coast Eagles baseball team under head coach Dave Tollett.
 During the 2010 season at FGCU, Sale posted an 11–0 win–loss record and a 2.01 ERA over 17 games.
 Sale pitched 103 innings while recording 146 strikeouts and 14 walks.
 He led the NCAA in strikeouts at the end of the regular season.
-He was named the Atlantic Sun Conference Pitcher of the Year and the Collegiate Baseball Player of the Year.
+Sale was named the Atlantic Sun Conference Pitcher of the Year and the Collegiate Baseball Player of the Year.
 He is one of four Eagles to play in the major leagues, along with pitchers Jacob Barnes, Richard Bleier, and Casey Coleman.

-Like many top college players, Sale spent the NCAA offseason pitching in wooden bat summer leagues.
+Like many top college players, Sale spent the NCAA offseason pitching in collegiate baseball summer leagues.
 In 2008, he was an All-Star for the La Crosse Loggers of the Northwoods League, and it was during his time in Wisconsin that coaches suggested he adopt his now distinctive low three-quarter arm angle.
 In the summer of 2009, Sale pitched for the Yarmouth-Dennis Red Sox of the Cape Cod Baseball League, where he posted a record of 4–2 with an earned run average of 1.47 and 57 strikeouts, was named MVP of the league's All-Star Game at Fenway Park, and received the league's Outstanding Pitcher award.

 Professional career

 Draft and minors

 Sale was drafted by the White Sox with the 13th overall selection in the first round of the 2010 MLB Draft.
 Once Sale signed with the White Sox in 2010, he was assigned to the White Sox' Class A affiliate Winston-Salem Dash.
-Sale pitched in four games for the Dash with a 2.25 ERA in four innings.
-Sale gave up three hits and one earned run while walking two and striking out four during his tenure with the Dash.
+Sale pitched in four games with a 2.25 ERA in four innings, while giving up three hits and one earned run while walking two and striking out four during his tenure with the Dash.
 Sale was then promoted to the White Sox' Triple-A affiliate Charlotte Knights.
-While there, Sale pitched in seven games for the Knights with a 2.84 ERA in 6 1/3 innings.
-Sale gave up three hits and two earned runs while walking four and striking out 15 while with the Knights.
+While there, Sale pitched in seven games earning a 2.84 ERA in 6 1/3 innings, while giving up three hits and two earned runs while walking four and striking out 15.

-Chicago White Sox
+Chicago White Sox (2010–2016)

 2010

-Sale was called up to the majors for the first time on August 4, 2010, and made his MLB debut August 6, against the Baltimore Orioles in the eighth inning.
+Sale was called up to the majors for the first time on August 4, 2010, and made his MLB debut on August 6, against the Baltimore Orioles in the eighth inning.
 He was the first 2010 draft pick to be promoted to the majors and got his first major league save on September 1, 2010, against the Cleveland Indians.
 In 21 appearances in his rookie year, Sale went 2–1 with a 1.93 ERA, 32 strikeouts, and 4 saves.

 2011

-During 2011, Sale made 58 appearances out of the bullpen with a 2–2 record, a 2.79 ERA, 8 saves, and 79 strikeouts.
+During the 2011 season, Sale made 58 appearances out of the bullpen with a 2–2 record, a 2.79 ERA, 8 saves, and 79 strikeouts.